 Networking is a great way to learn more about the accounting field while also growing connections in the industry.
 The good news for our students is that FNU hires professors who are active in their field.
 That means that these professors understand the ins and outs of the field, and might have more in-depth information about the job market.
 Plus, networking is easier than ever.
 Simply by knowing our professors and fostering a professional relationship with them, students have already started networking.

 Students in our accounting programs need to do two things: seriously study, and take studying seriously.
-In other words, it is helpful to spend a good amount of one’s time studying in-depth, and one should not neglect doing so as frequently as possible.
+In other words, it is helpful to spend a good amount of one’s time studying in-depth, and one should not neglect to do so as frequently as possible.

 We understand that some students were able to slide by in high school without studying, but those days are long gone.
 College classes are more demanding by nature, as they focus on subjects in greater detail.
 Study, research, and be information-hungry.
 It will pay off in the long run.